hei-synd-iiot/golang/docs/index.md

 ??? tip "Memory allocation in Go is managed by the garbage collector."
     Go uses a garbage collector to manage memory allocation and deallocation, which means that you do not need to manually allocate or deallocate memory in Go.
 The garbage collector automatically reclaims memory that is no longer in use, making memory management easier and more reliable in Go.
+Dereferencing nil pointers still gets you what you deserve...

 ### Structs